Convergence of Limited Communications Gradient Methods: Preliminaries and Motivating Examples

 where we set $ \vec{x}(t{+}1) =\vec{x}(t)$ if $||\nabla f(\vec{x}(t))||=0$.
 For appropriate diminishing step-size rules, the iterates converge to $\mathcal{X}^{\star}$ and for fixed step-size, the stopping condition $f(\vec{x}(t))-f^{\star}<\epsilon$ can be achieved for any $\epsilon>0$~\cite{Book_Shor_1985}.

-Problems of the form~\eqref{main_problem} often appear as dual problems used to decompose optimization problems with coupling constraints~\cite{Palomar_2006,Palomar_2007}.
+Problems on the form of Equation~\eqref{main_problem} often appear as dual problems used to decompose optimization problems with coupling constraints~\cite{Palomar_2006,Palomar_2007}.
 There, a distributed solution approach is achieved by solving the dual problem using gradient methods as given in Equations~\eqref{gradient_alg} and~\eqref{gradient_dir_alg}.
-The dual gradient $\nabla(f(\vec{x}(t))$ can often be measured over the course of the algorithm, as it is simply the constraint violation in the primal problem given dual variable $\vec{x}(t)$ (see for example~\cite{low_1999,Zhao_2014,DallAnese_2016}).
-However, to perform the gradient update in Equations~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} the gradient or gradient direction must be communicated, as illustrated in the following examples.
-As communication for coordinating is scarce in many networks, we consider another variant of the gradient method in~\eqref{gradient_alg}.
+The dual gradient $\nabla(f(\vec{x}(t))$ can often be measured over the course of the algorithm, as it is the constraint violation in the primal problem, given dual variable $\vec{x}(t)$ (see, e.g.,~\cite{low_1999,Zhao_2014,DallAnese_2016}).
+To perform the gradient update in Equations~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} the gradient or gradient direction must be communicated, as illustrated in the following examples.
+However, since communication resources are scarce in many networks, we consider another variant of the gradient method in~\eqref{gradient_alg}.
 That is

-where $\vec{d}(t)$ a quantized gradient direction coded using limited number of bits.
-Before introducing the details of our quantized methods in Section~\ref{sec:QGDM}, we provide some application examples.
+where $\vec{d}(t)$ is a quantized gradient direction coded using limited number of bits.
+Before introducing the details of our quantized methods we provide some application examples.

-\subsection{TCP Flow Control~\cite{low_1999}}
+\subsection{TCP Flow Control}